michaelyinopen/control-flow-practise/README.md

 ## Goal

-To practise control flow and error handling in an ASP.NET core project.
+To practise control flow and error handling in an ASP.NET Core project.

 The main operation: